Peter-Staadecker/Stock-Momentum-Dashboard/README.md

 This program allows you to input a list of stock and ETF ticker symbols into a Google Sheet.
 For each ticker entered the program will calculate the annualized percentage price changes over the previous 1, 3, 6 and 12 months.

+The program uses closing prices for those dates, not adjusted closing prices.

 If you optionally also input a purchase date for a ticker, the program will calculate the annualized percentage price change since the purchase date.